RohanAlexander/telling_stories_with_data/_book/21-hunt.md

-### Partnerships

 Unless we work at a Facebook/Twitter type firm, it may not be possible to run A/B tests ourselves at scale.
-While we can randomise our own personal website fairly easily, for most of us there won't be many visitors.
+While we can randomize our own personal website fairly easily, for most of us there won't be many visitors.
 Hence it can be important to partner with such firms. @Salganik2018 [p.
 187] draws our attention to the fact that there may be tension between 'the researchers and the partners'.

 As an example, @Salganik2018 discusses a situation where one treatment (out of the three that were possible) accounted for 98 per cent of the sample because Facebook wanted to treat everyone.
 The researchers were only able to convince 'them to hold back 1 per cent for a related treatment and 1 per cent for a control group.'
 He continues: